ygrebnov/model/README.md

 - Make sure the needed rules are registered before validation.
 - Returns a `*ValidationError` on failure.
+- Built-in rules are registered implicitly: for `string` (nonempty, oneof), `int` (positive, nonzero, oneof), `int64` (positive, nonzero, oneof), and `float64` (positive, nonzero, oneof).
+You no longer need to call `WithRules` for these built-ins.
+- Option order matters for overrides:
+  - To override a built-in rule (e.g., a custom `nonempty` for `string`), register your rule with `WithRule` BEFORE `WithValidation`.
+  - If you register AFTER `WithValidation`, there will be two exact overloads and validation will produce an "ambiguous" error for that rule/type.

 ### `WithRule[TObject, TField](Rule[TField])` — register a single rule